VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

            "client_x509_cert_url": "https://www.googleapis.com/robot/v1/metadata/x509/service-account-email"
          }
     ```

 * Usage with s3 custom url endpoint.
 It is possible to use `vmbackup` with s3 compatible storages like minio, cloudian, etc.
   You have to add a custom url endpoint via flag:
 ```
-  # for minio:
+  # for minio
   -customS3Endpoint=http://localhost:9000

   # for aws gov region
   -customS3Endpoint=https://s3-fips.us-gov-west-1.amazonaws.com
 ```